 Twins and multiple births: If the tiebreaker for a place at our school is between two siblings living at the same address, then we will admit both children to allow the siblings to stay together.

-If you apply on-time for a Year 7 place, starting in September 2017, you will be informed of the outcome by letter.
-In our offer letters to successful applicants, we will provide further advice about any action required to accept the place for their child.
+If you apply on-time for a Year 7 place, starting in September 2021, you will be informed of the outcome by the Local Authority.
+We will write to successful applicants providing further information about admission to our school.
 The admissions panel reserve the right to withdraw an offer of a place if it is found that it has been made on the basis of a false or misleading application.

 We may ask for a utility bill showing the name of the applying parent/guardian and the address that you supply on the application form.
 Please note that any attempt to seek admission to the school on the basis of an address other than the normal family home (even if the other property is owned or rented by you) will be regarded as providing false information and will be treated accordingly.